 Professor of Soil Science

-Jeff has more than 35 years of experience in reclamation of disturbed lands and agriculture.
+Jeff has more than 40 years of experience in reclamation of disturbed lands, soil and water remediation, and agriculture.
 He teaches courses in soil science, environmental science, and reclamation of disturbed soils.

-His research program includes acid mine drainage control and treatment and improvement of water quality, overburden and soil analyses, oil and gas site reclamation, revegetation of disturbed lands, reforestation, native plant restoration, biomass for bioenergy, and post-mining land use development.
+His research program includes acid mine drainage control and treatment and improvement of water quality, overburden and soil analyses, reclamation of oil and gas extraction sites, revegetation of disturbed lands, reforestation, native plant restoration, biomass for bioenergy, and post-mining land use development.
 He has published over 300 articles in journals, books, proceedings, and extension publications.
-He works with faculty across campus and with researchers at other institutions, guides graduate student research, and presents findings at professional meetings.
+He works with faculty across campus and with researchers at other institutions, guides graduate student research, and presents research results at professional meetings.
 He organizes the annual Acid Mine Drainage Task Force Symposium, conducts seminars and workshops on mined land reclamation, and consults with state and federal agency personnel, landowners, coal operators, and consultants.
 He works internationally on land reclamation issues in Asia and Europe.

-He was awarded the Plass Award for Life-long Achievements in Reclamation Research and Service by the American Society of Mining and Reclamation and the Golden Auger Award from the WV Association of Soil Scientists.
-In 2014, he was honored with the Heebink Award for Outstanding Service from West Virginia University.
-He has received outstanding teaching, research, and service awards in his division and college.
+He received the Applied Soil Science Award from the Soil Science Society of America, the Plass Award for Life-long Achievements in Reclamation Research and Service by the American Society of Mining and Reclamation, the Golden Auger Award from the WV Association of Soil Scientists, the Heebink Award for Outstanding Service from West Virginia University, and several outstanding teaching, research, and service awards in the department and college.
 He is a member of the science team of the Appalachian Regional Reforestation Initiative and edits the American Society of Mining and Reclamation’s magazine entitled “Reclamation Matters.”
 He has served on numerous national committees and councils on reclamation, including the president of the American Society of Mining and Reclamation twice, and was an associate editor for the Journal of Environmental Quality for six years.

 Jeff and his wife, Debbie, raised their four children in Morgantown, and live on a 120-acre farm west of Morgantown.
 He enjoys church service, music, and sports, and plays and tunes pianos.